The Helping Foundation

 Overview

 The Helping Foundation is a substantial Orthodox Jewish charity established on 11 March 2004 and registered with the Charity Commission on 22 June 2004.
 Operating as an endowment-based foundation, it is one of the more significant grant-making charities supporting the Orthodox Jewish community in Greater Manchester.
-With total income of £34.8 million in its most recent financial year (ending December 2024), the majority derived from investment returns (£23.6 million), the foundation demonstrates a sustainable long-term funding model.
-The charity distributed £14.4 million in charitable activities in 2024, making grants to both individuals and organizations within the Jewish community.
+The foundation is structured with substantial investment assets generating the majority of its income, ensuring long-term sustainability for supporting the Orthodox Jewish community.
+The charity distributes grants to both individuals and organisations within the Jewish community.
 The foundation operates with minimal transparency regarding grant recipients, maintaining privacy around its beneficiaries except where related party disclosures are required.
 This private trust structure is not uncommon among foundations serving close-knit faith communities.

 Funding Priorities